Skip to content

 Behavior shared by every mode

-• No mode givenclaustrum: one of --version/--install/--serve/--bridge/--stop is required on stderr, exit 2 — no usage dump.
-An unknown flag still gets the stdlib flag error + usage, exit 2.
+• No mode givenclaustrum: one of --version/--install/--serve/--bridge/--stop is required on stderr, exit 2, and no usage dump.
+An unknown flag gets the stdlib flag error plus the usage, exit 2.

-See ARCHITECTURE.md for the -install facts schema and the deployment lifecycle, and EXAMPLES.md for runnable snippets.
+See ARCHITECTURE.md for the -install facts schema and the deployment lifecycle, DIVERGENCES.md for the full divergence catalog and rules, and EXAMPLES.md for runnable snippets.